Lumber Liquidators Holdings (LL) Q2 2017 Results - Earnings Call Transcript

 While we view these developments positively, it's too early to comment on how it may affect the process.
 In late July, however, we were pleased to see the CPSC close its matter with the company.
 Marty will have more to say about that and will provide some financial context as well.

-The DOJ SEC investigation is ongoing, and there's nothing to add on that other than to say that we continue to cooperate.
+The DOJ SEC investigation is ongoing, and there's nothing to add on that, other than to say that we continue to cooperate.

 Well, here is how I'd sum up the quarter.
-I'm proud of our team for a job well done and I'm pleased with the step-up in terms of growth and profitability.
+I'm proud of our team for a job well done, and I'm pleased with the step-up in terms of growth and profitability.
 However, I also believe we have a long way to go to unlock the full value of Lumber Liquidators.
-So, our plan is to stay the course as we have previously outlined, narrow focus and strong execution.
+So our plan is to stay the course as we have previously outlined, narrow focus and strong execution.

 Marty, please take us through the numbers.